Unik-lif/link23er/_pages/about.md

 I am Linke Song, a first-year PhD Candidate since 2024 (transfered to PhD track), from Institute of Information Engineering, University of Chinese Academy of Sciences.
 Beforehand, I completed my bachelor degree in Cyberspace Security in University of Chinese Academy of Sciences in 2022, and continued to pursuit my master degree in 2022.

-My research areas mainly revolve around **operating system virtualization**, **confidential computing**, and **side channels**.
+My research areas mainly revolve around **operating system**, **confidential computing**, and **side channels**.
 Since 2022, I've remained an avid self-learner of computer courses.
 I'm quite interested in fields that intersect with my research, such as cryptography, hardware-software co-design, and large language models (LLMs).

-To equip myself with the fundamental competencies for related research, I take the initiative to self-study relevant courses ahead of time.
+I am very fortunate to be co-advised by [Prof. Wenhao Wang](https://heartever.github.io/) and [Prof. Wei Song](https://wsong83.github.io/index.html).

-During my undergraduate years, I blindly attended classes without thinking about my true interests.
+# During my undergraduate years, I blindly attended classes without thinking about my true interests.
 Before finding the website [csdiy.wiki](https://csdiy.wiki), I had little enthusiasm for computer science and was just seeking a bachelor diploma.
 However, the courses on csdiy.wiki reignited my passion for learning.
 After getting exempted from the postgraduate entrance exam in my senior year, I made the tough call to start over and relearn computer science.
 It was a hard choice, but it paid off.
 My professional skills improved remarkably.
 I'm deeply thankful to the teachers who shared these resources and to my supervisor [Prof. Wenhao Wang](https://heartever.github.io/), who gave me the freedom to explore and learn in my final undergraduate year.

 I'm confident that I have the capability to quickly meet the minimum requirements of the necessary disciplinary knowledge in order to turn a new idea into reality.
+I've rebuilt all my basic skills since 2022 by refering to [csdiy.wiki](https://csdiy.wiki).
+Courses I've taken in my spare time equipped me the base to conduct my research.

 Education Experience